TenOfNine/PowerShellM365Toolbox/README.md

 ### Prerequisites

-If you haven't already installed the Powershell Cloud connectors, run the below, in the Powershell.
+If you haven't already installed the PowerShell Cloud connectors, run the below, in the PowerShell.
 * AzureAD
   ```sh
   Install-Module -Name AzureAD